 Yet you have these people you created together and have raised thus far, who each of you loves with all of your heart.
 So now, regardless of how hard you try to avoid each other, how much you cringe at the site of one another, how much he or she annoys you, and how much you wish he or she would move to Australia, because of your children you are stuck.
 Stuck like two people being stuck in an elevator who can’t go anywhere until help arrives (or in your case until the kids are grownups and even then, you will have to see your ex if they get married, if they have kids who have birthday parties, etc. etc.)

-So, when I read this reader’s comment, I couldn’t help but feel the irony at its fullest:
+So, when I read this reader’s comment, I couldn’t help but feel the irony of being divorced with kids at its fullest:

 I think it would be easier if I did not have to regularly interact with my ex.
 We share 50/50 physical and legal custody.
 Any advise?